 Uman, Vinnytsia (Vinnytsya) and Zhytomyr – three cities worth considering if you have time and want to see more of central Ukraine

-There are also regular flights between Kiev and Odessa but if you aren’t in a hurry and you want to see a bit more of this highly underrated country then you might want to consider breaking the journey in one or all of the following places; Uman, Vinnytsia (Vinnytsya) and Zhytomyr.
+There are also regular flights between Kyiv and Odesa but if you aren’t in a hurry and you want to see a bit more of this highly underrated country then you might want to consider breaking the journey in one or all of the following places; Uman, Vinnytsia (Vinnytsya) and Zhytomyr.

 Public transport options

-When we visited these three places (summer of 2016), we travelled from Odessa to Kiev, firstly stopping in Uman, then Vinnytsia and finally Zhytomyr before reaching Kiev.
+When we visited these three places (summer of 2016), we travelled from Odesa to Kyiv, firstly stopping in Uman, then Vinnytsia and finally Zhytomyr before reaching Kyiv.
 We spent two nights each in Uman and Vinnytsia.
 This allowed us one full day in each city to look around, which was plenty.
 We spent one night in Zhytomyr.
-We arrived around lunchtime and spent the afternoon and best part of the following morning looking around before taking transport the short distance to Kiev.
+We arrived around lunchtime and spent the afternoon and best part of the following morning looking around before taking transport the short distance to Kyiv.
 Again, this was enough time.

-Although there are trains that connect all of these places, the timings were either really antisocial or the journey took much longer so we took a bus for each journey except for the final one from Zhytomyr to Kiev, which we did in a marshrutka (fixed route minivan).
-If doing the journey in reverse, i.e. from Kiev to Odessa, it may be that train schedules aren’t as antisocial.
+Although there are trains that connect all of these places, the timings were either really antisocial or the journey took much longer so we took a bus for each journey except for the final one from Zhytomyr to Kyiv, which we did in a marshrutka (fixed route minivan).
+If doing the journey in reverse, i.e. from Kyiv to Odesa, it may be that train schedules aren’t as antisocial.
 Train times and schedules can be checked at uz.gov.ua/en.